jadijadi/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 The network address is a Logical AND between the IP address and the networkmask.
 The broadcast address is the network address with a Logical OR when all the host bits are changed to 1.

 Confusing... yes.
 Because talking about maths is difficult.
-Say we have the `192.168.4.12` as our IP Address and our CID is /24 (that is 255.255.255.0).
-Lets calculate the network and broadcast addresses.
+Say we have the `192.168.4.12` as our IP Address and our CIDR is /24 (that is 255.255.255.0).
+Lets calculate the network and broadcast addresses. `ipcalc` a useful utility you can use.

 ```
 IP:        11000000.10101000.00000100.00001100 (192.168.4.12)